My house needs repairs, what should I do?

 Sell the house “AS-IS”

+Or sometimes it’s best to sell your home fast, especially if a house needs repairs.
 If either of the two above options is too costly or will take too much time, you always have the option to sell the house “AS-IS“.
-That means the buyer is buying the house that needs repairs in all its glory, termites, mold, leaks and all.
+That means the buyer accepts all the house and all the repairs in all its glory, termites, mold, leaks and all.
 Of course, you will be selling the house at a lower price, but that doesn’t necessarily mean you will be making much less money.
 When you add up all the costs, repairs, upgrades and holding costs, it can be a huge number.
 And that’s assuming things go well!
 By selling AS-IS, you can minimize your liability completely.
 The cost to you to do that is $0 per square foot.
 Not bad.

 I have seen such relief on a seller’s face when they know the house will be sold in a matter of weeks and all they have to do is provide the appropriate documentation to escrow and sign escrow documents within that timeframe.
-That’s it.
+That’s all there is when it comes to selling your property.
 I am a professional at taking on the liabilities myself and freeing the seller from that burden.
 Of course, I inherit all the above-mentioned issues, but hopefully, I have learned how to do that properly over the last 12 years.
 Even with my extensive experience, some remodels still go over budget and are extremely costly, but that’s the chance I take.

 Even though your house needs repairs, you have options.
 It depends on which one is right for you.
 Just remember, you always have choices, it’s just a matter of picking the right one for you.